brainfunc/web-app/docs/TeamInfo.md

   - [Behance](https://www.behance.net/tejnikumbh11b9)

 ## Core Team
 The team has had previous development and marketing experience as a team.
 They as a team have recently won a dev challenge - the OST Alpha Phase II Dev Challenge as well.
+The team is well positioned to execute the game on a scalable production level.

 ### Prasanna Dhavale (PR and Marketing)